VCityTeam/UD-SV/Doc/Devel/Design/DesignNote017.md

 "The year of construction (yearOfConstruction) and the year of demolition (yearOfDemolition) of the building or building part.
 These attributes can be used to describe the chronology of the building development within a city model.
 The points of time refer to real world time."

-We can thus deduce that `creationDate` and a `terminationDate` reffer to Transation time and `yearOfConstruction` and `yearOfDemolition` reffer to Valid time.
-In conclusion, we will use `yearOfConstruction` and `yearOfDemolition` to answer our need because they reffer to real world time.
+It seems that having two possible way of storing dates linked to objects is an issue of CityGML.
+We can either use `creationDate` and a `terminationDate` or `yearOfConstruction` and `yearOfDemolition`.
+In the following, we will use `yearOfConstruction` and `yearOfDemolition` (our datasets are constructed like this).

 We have two solutions in order to use this temporal information: